LavenderFive/aptos-ansible/README.md

 them in a single step will result in ~5 minutes of down time.

 #### 1. update node_version
-For the desired network type (mainnet, testnet, previewnet), write over the `node_version` variable.
+For the desired network type (mainnet, testnet, previewnet), write over the `node_version` variable in `inventory.yml`.

 #### 2. run network_upgrade.yml
 ```sh